-I am in-network with PacificSource, First Choice Health Network PPO, Kaiser Permanente (“Added Choice”) and Samaritan Health Plans.
-For other insurances, you can be seen by me as an out-of-network provider.
+In-Network: I am a preferred provider for PacificSource, First Choice Health Network PPO, Kaiser Permanente (“Added Choice”) and Samaritan Health Plans.
+You will only be responsible for your copay and any deductible you may have.

-Rates vary depending on the type of services provided.
+Private Pay: Rates vary depending on the type of service provided.
 We will discuss your situation and what treatment would involve at your first session.
-Discounts are available when paying by check.
-I also accept Health Savings (HSA/FSA) cards for your sessions as well as VISA, MasterCard, Discover and AMEX.
+Discounts are available when paying in advance by check.
+You can also use Health Savings (HSA/FSA) cards for your sessions as well as VISA, MasterCard, Discover and AMEX.

 Should I use my Insurance for Therapy?